Skip to content

 Most products keep a consistent margin as volume scales.
 40% COGS means 4 of every 10 goes to the supplier/manufacturer.
 Fixed costs like one-off photography or samples don't fit this model and belong in 'Other Costs'.

-What net margin should I target?
+What net margin is typical?

 Is Shopify Payments worth it?